 \section{Introduction}

 A multiprocessor is a computer network designed for parallel processing.
 It has numerous nodes that communicate by passing messages through a network.
 The pattern of connecting the nodes in a multicomputer is described as an interconnection network.
 By embedding a guest graph into a host graph, an already formulated algorithm for the guest graph can be modified and used in the embedded host architecture \cite{rajasingh2004embedding}.
-Embedding and their implications are extensively studied in \cite{guu1997circular,DBLP:journals/amc/Yang09,DBLP:journals/dam/Bezrukov01,rajasingh2004embedding,DBLP:journals/dam/ManuelARR11,DBLP:journals/dam/ManuelRRM09}.
-Embedding has vast applications in the complex connection networks such as network compression \cite{feder1995clique}, visualization \cite{jungnickel2005graphs}, clustering \cite{white2005spectral}, link prediction \cite{liben2007link,lu2011link} and node classification \cite{bhagat2011node}.
+Embedding and its implications are extensively studied in \cite{guu1997circular,DBLP:journals/amc/Yang09,DBLP:journals/dam/Bezrukov01,rajasingh2004embedding,DBLP:journals/dam/ManuelARR11}.
+Embedding has vast applications in the complex connection networks such as network compression \cite{feder1995clique}, visualization \cite{jungnickel2005graphs}, clustering \cite{white2005spectral}, link prediction \cite{liben2007link} and node classification \cite{bhagat2011node}.